 - are suffering from any acute, feverish illness

 - have had a major operation during the last 3 months

 Please inform me of any condition that has been diagnosed by a doctor.

 Also, please note that at least 48 hours notice is needed to change or cancel an appointment or the full fee will be charged.
 I am usually full for at least a week or two at a time so operate a waiting list and with enough notice, can contact those listed to offer new appointments.
 Thank-you.

 I’m pregnant.
 Can I still have Shiatsu?

 Yes.
 Shiatsu can provide important help both during and after pregnancy.
 It can also offer pain relief and support while you are giving birth.
 Certain exercise classes are also highly beneficial when you are pregnant and to help you feel happy and healthy after giving birth.
-See Mindful Yoga and Chi Flow for more details.
+See Mindful Yoga and Meditation & Movement for more details.